yanyangxiao/VoroApprox/README.md

 CGAL

 # Compile
-Make sure CGAL has successfully been installed in your computer, then just build the project using CMake
+Make sure CGAL has successfully been installed in your computer, then just build the project by using CMake